IgorPritula/3DsMIN/README.md

 * Add texture to object (not with UI yet).
 * Change and drag application's sub windows.
 * Free camera (press 'M' button and use WASD to manipulate)
-* Loader meshes, stl ascii and binary (not with UI yet, will be added)
+* Load meshes, STL ascii and binary (not with UI yet, will be added)

 ![alt text](https://raw.githubusercontent.com/IgorPritula/3DsMIN/master/Screenshot.png)